Voice commerce

 Privacy concerns

 Regulations around the processing of personal data, such as the EU’s General Data Protection Regulation (GDPR) that came into effect in May 2018, are increasing around the world.
 These lead to more conversations around data protection, and in turn to more consumers becoming aware of the need to protect their online data.
+Apple’s Siri takes pride in being the most private digital assistant in the world while making use of on-device intelligence to create a personalized voice commerce experience.

 What does the future of voice commerce look like?

 Voice commerce has the potential to be a game-changer for B2C and B2B e-commerce, once the barriers to adoption are overcome.
 According to Google, 20% of all searches are already made via voice commands.
-Currently, the voice technology user base in the U.S. alone accounts for 42.7% of the population.
-Econsultancy forecasts that by 2020, voice commerce will account for half of all online searches.
-It is even expected to become a part of the brick-and-mortar shopping experience, allowing people to search for things online and in stores, just as they’d interact with a store clerk.

-For B2B companies, voice commerce is a huge opportunity to not only improve processes in warehouses and offices but also to stand out among competitors.
+For B2B companies, voice commerce is an opportunity to not only improve processes in warehouses and offices but also to stand out among competitors.
 The B2B companies that are pioneers in adopting new technologies like voice commerce will be able to provide their B2B customers with memorable, simple and innovative online experiences.

 Want to learn more?